 The concept of the Rule of Law enunciated in the Declaration of Delhi is that the law is not static, but rather dynamic and evolving.
 The Rule of Law is not simply about enforcing rules, but also is aimed at preserving fundamental principles.
-Thus, the Rule of Law safeguards and advances not only the civil and political rights of the individual in a free society, but equally concerns the social, economic, educational and cultural conditions for realising man's legitimate aspirations and dignity.
+Thus, the Rule of Law safeguards and advances not only the civil and political rights of the individual in a free society, but equally concerns the social, economic, educational and cultural conditions for realizing people's legitimate aspirations and dignity.
 While falling short of the affirming the equal primacy economic, social and cultural rights with civil and political rights, as the ICJ would do in subsequent years, it laid the groundwork for the ICJ work in this respect.
-The Conclusions of the Committees and the elaborated Delhi Declaration was to become a highly influential and a frequently referenced achievement in the effort to formulate the Rule of Law and to specify its role in a changing world.
+The Conclusions of the Committees and the elaborated Delhi Declaration was to become a highly influential and a frequently referenced achievement in the effort to formulate the